openenclave/openenclave/samples/helloworld/README.md

 - oesyscall
 - oecore

+When compiling with LVI mitigation, it links against the LVI-mitigated versions of those libraries instead:

+- oeenclave-lvi-cfg
+- mbedx509-lvi-cfg
+- mbedcrypto-lvi-cfg
+- oelibc-lvi-cfg
+- oesyscall-lvi-cfg
+- oecore-lvi-cfg

-`helloworldenc is the resulting enclave executable (unsigned)
+`helloworldenc` is the resulting enclave executable (unsigned).

 ##### Sign